mapperr/trk/README.md

     trk tt [notification_interval_in_minutes, default:5]
         starts a long running process that notifies regurarly if there is an active timer

-    trk a <date> <hours> <description>
+    trk a <date_arg> <hours> <description>
-        adds a new entry to the trk file. date is any valid value the 'date' command can take, e.g. '-', 'today', 'yesterday', etc. hours spent must be a number and can be decimal: 1, 4.25, 0.5, etc.
+        adds a new entry to the trk file. date_arg is any valid value the 'date' command can take, e.g. '-', 'today', 'yesterday', etc. hours spent must be a number and can be decimal: 1, 4.25, 0.5, etc.

-    trk r [grep_pattern]
+    trk l [grep_pattern | date_arg]
-        shows an aggregate of trk records with per-tag totals, grepping records with grep_pattern if passed.
+        prints trk records to stdout, filtering records with grep_pattern or a date_arg if passed. by default it reads the trk file, but it can alternatively take input from stdin

+    trk r [grep_pattern | date_arg]
-        by default it reads the trk file, but it can alternatively take input from stdin
+        shows an aggregate of trk records with per-tag totals, filtering records with grep_pattern or a date_arg if passed. by default it reads the trk file, but it can alternatively take input from stdin

     trk e
-        edits the trk file with your vis trk c
+        edits the trk file with your vis
-        prints the trk file to stdout

     trk g [git cmds/args]
-        executes git commands in the trk file directory, e.g.: trk g pull trk h
+        executes git commands in the trk file directory, e.g.: trk g pull trk y [commit msg]
+        executes git add, commit -m 'commit msg' (or 'sync'), pull and push in the tsk directory trk h
         shows extended help